 These days I prefer my corn in this corn avocado salad!

-This corn and avocado salad it so refreshing and goes with just about anything!
+This avocado corn salad recipe it so refreshing and goes with just about anything!

-Combine all ingredients: To a medium salad bowl, add cooked corn, cucumber, tomato, diced avocado (learn how to cut an avocado), green onion, lime zest and juice, olive oil, salt and pepper.
+Combine all ingredients: To a large mixing bowl, add cooked corn, cucumber, tomato, diced avocado (learn how to cut an avocado), green onion, lime zest and fresh lime juice, olive oil, salt and pepper.
 No need to make dressing separately.

 Sure!
-I prefer not to dirty another bowl, but you can whisk it together in a small jar or bowl then pour desired amount over avocado corn salad recipe.
+I prefer not to dirty another bowl, but you can whisk it together in a small jar or bowl then pour desired amount over avocado corn salad.

 Technically, no. You can use raw corn, it is both safe and delicious.
 Raw corn can be harder to digest though, and when it is cooked it both softens and starts the breakdown process, which may help aid digestion.